gichukipaul/WorldExplorer/README.md

 1. Clone the repository: `git clone https://github.com/gichukipaul/WorldExplorer.git`
 2. Open the project in Xcode.
 3. Install any necessary dependencies using Cocoapods or your preferred dependency manager.
-4. Build and run the app on the iOS Simulator or a connected device.
+4. Build and run the app on the iOS Simulator or a connected iOS device.

 ## Configuration